Mark Thomson (physicist)

-Mark Thomson (born 28 April 1966) is a British particle physicist.
+Mark Andrew Thomson (born 28 April 1966) is a British particle physicist.
 He is a Professor of Experimental Particle Physics at the Cavendish Laboratory at the University of Cambridge and a Fellow at Emmanuel College, Cambridge.
-Since January 2018, he has been the Executive Chair of the Science and Technology Facilities Council, one of the nine councils of UK Research and Innovation.
-Thomson is a delegate of the United Kingdom to CERN Council, the Square Kilometre Array Observatory (SKAO) and European Spallation Source ERIC (ESS).
-Thomson has been selected by CERN Council to be the next CERN Director-General starting in 2026.
+From January 2018 to December 2024, he was the Executive Chair of the Science and Technology Facilities Council, one of the nine councils of UK Research and Innovation.
+Thomson was a delegate of the United Kingdom to the CERN Council, the Square Kilometre Array Observatory (SKAO) and European Spallation Source ERIC (ESS).
+Thomson was appointed director-general of CERN on 1 January 2026.